 The Audit Wales report of March 2021 also set out the requirement for the Council to respond at a meeting one month after receiving the report.
-A report was presented to Full Council/Annual General Meeting and Mayor's Installation (AGM) on the 7th May 2021 which set out the Council's response to the Audit Wales report in March 2021, it summarised the actions already completed and the further actions the Council will undertake in order to address the recommendations.
+A report was presented to Full Council/Annual General Meeting and Mayor's Installation (AGM) on the 7 May 2021 which set out the Council's response to the Audit Wales report in March 2021, it summarised the actions already completed and the further actions the Council will undertake in order to address the recommendations.
+Recommendations and actions are monitored on the Council's Audit Action Plan (AAP) system, monitoring is regularly undertaken by the Corporate Management Team (CMT).